-Pro Only: This feature is available on the Pro plan.
+Pro Feature: This functionality is available on the Pro plan.
 You can find more information here: How to update and manage your WeTravel subscription?

 WeTravel’s Advanced Conversion Tracking with Google Analytics Events allows you to seamlessly track and attribute bookings from "Book Now" buttons to their original traffic sources.